 This Institutional Profile provides a synopsis of key facets by which TUS fulfils its values, purpose and strategic priorities.
 The profile evidences a dynamic and vibrant multi-campus community with a student-focused educational experience and deep engagement with the community we serve.
 Students are at the heart of our collaborative learning community which fosters diversity, inclusion, and social integration.
 The regionalisation of university education is part of the national ambition underpinning the development of the Technological Universities.
 The impact of TUS as a cross-regional and national Technological University is evidenced in numerous ways throughout this profile.
-The span of counties and regions that form the core community that TUS serves is noteworthy, with students in 2022-23 from 31 of the 32 Counties on the Island of Ireland.
+The span of counties and regions that form the core community that TUS serves is noteworthy, with students in 2023-24 from 31 of the 32 Counties on the Island of Ireland.

 TUS offers a diverse portfolio of programmes in a range of areas including science, engineering, health and welfare, business, hospitality, social sciences, informatics, sport, teacher education, and art and design, inter alia.
 Reflecting the diverse programme portfolio, there has been significant growth across all elements of education provision including full-time, part-time, undergraduate, postgraduate, apprenticeship and flexible and lifelong learning.
-The growth in the total student population for the four academic years from 2019-20 to 2022-23 is provided in Figure 2.2, with a total student population of nearly 15,000 students in 2022-23.
+The growth in the total student population for the four academic years from 2020-21 to 2023-24 is provided in Figure 1.2, with a total student population of circa 14,500 students in 2023-24.

-Figure 2.2.
+Figure 1.2.
 Profile of the Growth in Student Numbers in TUS

-The total number of students across a range of domains in the 2022-23 academic year is further provided in Figure 2.3.
+The total number of students across a range of domains in the 2023-24 academic year is further provided in Figure 1.3.

-Figure 2.3.
-Profile of the TUS Student Population 2022-23
+Figure 1.3.
+Profile of the TUS Student Population 2023-24